section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-naive-bayes-algorithms/index.md

 #### Confusion matrix

-The confusion matrix, which can also be called an error matrix, is a table layout that allows the visualization of the performance of an algorithm, it consists of:
+The confusion matrix, which can also be called an error matrix, is a table layout that allows the visualization of the performance of an algorithm.
+It consists of:

-- True positives: Predicting an observation belongs to a class and it actually does belong to that class.
+- True positives: Predicting an observation belongs to a class, and it does belong to that class.
-- True negatives: Predicting an observation does not belong to a class and it actually does not belong to that class.
+- True negatives: Predicting an observation does not belong to a class, and it does not belong to that class.
-- False positives: Predicting an observation belongs to a class but it actually does not.
+- False positives: Predicting an observation belongs to a class, but it does not.
-- False negatives: Predicting an observation does not belong to a class but it actually does.
+- False negatives: Predicting an observation does not belong to a class, but it does.

 #### Performing cross-validation